GoogleCloudPlatform/opentelemetry-operations-js/docs/releasing.md

 ```

 Save it as a draft, don’t publish it.
 Don’t forget the tag -- call it `vx.y.z`
-and leave it pointing at `master` for now (this can be changed as long as the
+and leave it pointing at `main` for now (this can be changed as long as the
 GitHub release isn’t published).

 ## Create a new PR